ShivamSuri05/News/README.md

-Welcome to News Updates Repository
+#Welcome to News Updates Repository
+Switch to the master branch for code